ScooloV/bbpedia/docs/core_rules/post-game_sequence.md

 ***TEAM VALUE (TV):*** As described on [page 35](./rules_and_regulations.md#team-value), this is worked out by adding up the current value of all of the team's players, plus the cost of all Sideline Staff and team re-rolls the team has.

 ***CURRENT TEAM VALUE (CTV):*** This is worked out exactly as above, but minus the current value of any players that suffered a Miss Next Game Casualty table result during this game and will be unavailable to play next game.
-Remember to include the current value of any players that missed this game; they have now recovered from their injuries and are fitt to play in the next game.
+Remember to include the current value of any players that missed this game; they have now recovered from their injuries and are fit to play in the next game.